Rowan Prep School, Claygate

 Not for: Parents preferring a co-ed education: it’s strictly girls only.

 Dare to disagree?
 Take a look for yourself!
-There’s a live virtual open day on Fri 12 March.
-The Summer Term open morning will be on Fri 21 May.
+There’s an open day on Fri 8 Oct.
 Register here.

 Rowan Prep 6 Fitzalan Road, Claygate, Esher, Surrey, KT10 0LX